Arvindh-Code/LeNet-5-for-MNIST-Classification/README.md

 - Aravindh Gopalsamy
 - gopal98aravindh@gmail.com

+## License

+This project is not open for external use or distribution.
+All rights reserved.

+## Important Note for Students

+**Warning:** This code is intended for educational purposes only.
+Please do not use this code for any assignment, and consider it as a reference implementation.
+Use your own implementation for academic assignments.

 Please don't hesitate to reach out if you have any questions or feedback.

 ## REFERENCE :